tieupmedia/HwtTypo3HwtAddress/README.md

 # HwtTypo3HwtAddress
-Install Note: Name the extension folder "hwt_address"!
+###Install Note: Name the extension folder "hwt_address"!

+###About:
-About: This TYPO3 extensions extends the sys_categories since TYPO3 6.x.
-It adds a category image and own model and repository for usage in custom extensions.
+This TYPO3 extension provides address handling since TYPO3 6.x.
+It adds an address record, model and repository and a frontend plugin.

-Features:
+###Features:
 - Manage universal address records for persons or companies in backend
 - Plugin for list and single view and zip search in frontend
 - Relate addresses to addresses